Insights & Updates

 Guest’s Willingness To Recommend

-In addition, guests who ordered the LTO were 5.9 ppt more likely to promote Crust & Co. to friends than those who didn’t order an LTO, which is a fantastic outcome.
+In addition, guests who ordered the LTO were 5.9 ppt more likely to promote Crust and Co. to friends than those who didn’t order an LTO, which is a fantastic outcome.

 In a breakdown by journey, it’s clear that LTO performance is the highest on-premise, and lowest for curbside orders.
 With that said, for all off-premise channels (pickup, delivery, curbside), satisfaction is similar across overall Customer Experience Rating (CER), value, and execution.